Statistical Inference for High-Dimensional Matrix-Variate Factor Model: Estimation

 \subsection{Estimation based on spectral aggregation}

 Note that the first moment $\E{\bY_t} = \bR \E{\bF_t} \bC^\top $, which contains also the information of unknown parameters.
 Similarly, the second moment

 also contains information about the unknown parameters.
-In particular, after noticing the matrix $\E{(\bF_t-\E{\bF_t}) \bC^\top\bC (\bF_t-\E{\bF_t})^\top}$ is of order $k \times k$ and ignoring the second term (as justified by the pervasive assumption below), it is easy to see $\bR$ is the same as the top $k$ eigenvectors of the second moment, up to an affine transformation.
+In particular, after noticing the matrix $\E{(\bF_t-\E{\bF_t}) \bC^\top\bC (\bF_t-\E{\bF_t})^\top}$ is of rank $k $ under some mild conditions and ignoring the second term (as justified by the pervasive assumption below), it is easy to see $\bR$ is the same as the top $k$ eigenvectors of the second moment, up to an affine transformation.
 This justifies our spectral method based on \eqref{eqn:hat-MR-aggr} and \eqref{eqn:hat-MC-aggr} introduced in the introduction.

 Let $\tilde\alpha=\sqrt{\alpha +1}-1$ and

 Then we have

 Equations \eqref{eqn:hat-MR-aggr} and \eqref{eqn:hat-MC-aggr} can be equivalently written as